Who can play?

 Which team is closest to me?

-We currently have MSH teams in 13 cities across Minnesota: Alexandria, Blaine, Brainerd, Burnsville, Duluth, Edina, Fargo/Moorhead, Maple Grove, New Hope, Plymouth, Rogers, St. Cloud, Woodbury.
-If your town is not on this list consider playing on a team that is closest to you, then gather up a bunch of your friends to play and ask us to help get a team going in your town!
+We currently have MSH teams in 14 cities across Minnesota: Alexandria, Blaine, Brainerd, Burnsville, Duluth, Edina, Fargo/Moorhead, Maple Grove, New Hope, Plymouth, Rogers, St. Cloud, Waconia, and Woodbury.
+If your town is not on this list consider playing on a team that is closest to you for now, and then gather up a bunch of your local friends with special needs to play, and ask us to help get a team going in your town!

 How do games work?